A generalization of Bring's curve in any characteristic: Abstract

 \section{Abstract}

-Let $p\ge 7$ be a prime, and $m\ge 5$ an integer.
-A natural generalization of Bring's curve valid over any field $\mathbb{K}$ of zero characteristic or positive characteristic $p$, is the algebraic variety $V$ of $\textrm{PG}(m-1,\mathbb{K})$ which is the complete intersection of the projective algebraic hypersurfaces of homogeneous equations $x_1^k+\cdots +x_m^{k}=0$ with $1\leq k\leq m-2$.
+A natural generalization of Bring's curve valid over any field $\mathbb{K}$ of zero characteristic or positive characteristic $p\ge 7$, is the algebraic variety $V$ of $\textrm{PG}(m-1,\mathbb{K})$, $m\ge 5$, which is the complete intersection of the projective algebraic hypersurfaces of homogeneous equations $x_1^k+\cdots +x_m^{k}=0$ with $1\leq k\leq m-2$.
 In positive characteristic, we also assume $m\le p-1$.
-Up to a change of coordinates in $\textrm{PG}(m-1,\mathbb{K})$, we show that $V$ is a projective, absolutely irreducible, non-singular curve of $\textrm{PG}(m-2,\mathbb{K})$ with degree $(m-2)!$, genus $\mathfrak{g}= \frac{1}{4} ((m-2)(m-3)-4)(m-2)!+1$, and tame automorphism group $G$ isomorphic to $\textrm{Sym}_m$.
-We compute the genera of the quotient curves of $V$ with respect to the stabilizers of one or more coordinates under the action of $G$.
-In positive characteristic, the two extremal cases, $m=5$ and $m=p-1$ are investigated further.
-For $m=5$, we show that there exist infinitely many primes $p$ such that $V$ is $\mathbb{F}_{p^2}$-maximal curve of genus $4$.
-The smallest such primes are $29,59,149,239,839$.
-For $m=p-1$ we prove that $V$ has as many as $(p-2)!$ points over $\mathbb{F}_p$ and has no further points over $\mathbb{F}_{p^2}$.
-We also point out a connection with previous work of R\'edei about the famous Minkowski conjecture proven by Haj\'os (1941), as well as with a more recent result of Rodríguez Villegas, Voloch and Zagier (2001) on plane curves attaining the St\"ohr-Voloch bound, and the regular sequence problem for systems of diagonal equations introduced by Conca, Krattenthaler and Watanabe (2009).
+Up to a change of coordinates in $\textrm{PG}(m-1,\mathbb{K})$, we show that $V$ is a projective, absolutely irreducible, non-singular curve of $\textrm{PG}(m-2,\mathbb{K})$.
+We show that, if the automorphism group $\aut(V)$ is tame (in particular in characteristic zero), then $\aut(V)$ is linear and isomorphic to $\textrm{Sym}_m$.
+Remarkably, in positive characteristic, $\aut(V)$ may be larger; in particular $\aut(V)$ happens to contain non-tame projectivities and this occurs precisely when $m=p-1$.
+In positive characteristic, we further investigate the two extremal cases, $m=5$ and $m=p-1$, providing information on the number of rational points.
+In particular, for $m=5$ we show that there exist infinitely many primes $p$ such that $V$ is an $\mathbb{F}_{p^2}$-maximal curve of genus $4$.
+We also highlight connections with previous work by R\'edei on the famous Minkowski conjecture proven by Haj\'os (1941), as well as with more recent results by Rodríguez Villegas, Voloch, and Zagier (2001) on plane curves attaining the St\"ohr-Voloch bound, and the regular sequence problem for systems of diagonal equations introduced by Conca, Krattenthaler, and Watanabe (2009).

 {\em Keywords}: algebraic curves, function fields, positive characteristic, automorphism groups.

 {\em Subject classifications}: 14H37, 14H05.